 The GUI is the main module that provides a graphical interface for individual components to show data in on IoT platform.
+During this Cycle 2 deliverable the GUI was significantly enhanced and upgraded, and the new GUI screens are included in what follows.
 According to the project assumptions, GUI integrates with Thing Directory, WoT compliant field devices, Pattern Orchestrator and Knowage that is one of the FIWARE Generic Enablers.
 All types of integration are shortly presented below.

-• Integration GUI with Thing Directory
+- Integration GUI with Thing Directory

-This integration was created to provide a graphical interface for Thing Directory API to visualize all devices connected to the SEMIoTICS platform.
+- This integration was created to provide a graphical interface for Thing Directory API to visualize all devices connected to the SEMIoTICS platform.
 To receive data, GUI through an internal component sends HTTP request to Thing Directory's API and in the response gets JSON with specific information.
 To avoid problems with the device description, maintain consistency and uniform format in the platform, GUI uses the JSON-LD standard in the above-mentioned communication.
 After that, the JSON description is translated into a user-friendly form.
 For this purpose, mapping to a previously defined object is used.
 It enables a user to watch all devices in table form with the possibility to filter by attributes and properties.
 Moreover, GUI provides support for the SPARQL filter to search devices directly Thing Directory.
 This component also allows for adding new things and remove existing ones directly through the platform.

-• Integration with Pattern Orchestrator
+- Integration with Pattern Orchestrator